 Bank Nifty isn’t the only sector specific index, we have NIFTY IT ( IT sector ), NIFTY Auto ( Auto Sector) and so on.
 You can find the list of all the index listed on NSE here.

 The reason that Bank Nifty is most popular sectoral index is because this is most traded & liquid index future, right after NIFTY.
-And that is due to the growing strength, influence of banking sector on overall market sentiments.
+Banking sector in itself is one of the biggest and growing sector in Indian economic conditions currently.

 Banks included in BankNifty

-Though there are total of 12 banks included in Bank Nifty share price, first 5 stocks carry the maximum weight in overall calculation and thus movement of the index.
+Bank Nifty constituents are below mentioned 12 banks, though it is the first 5 banks which carry the maximum weight in overall calculation and thus movement of the index.

 - State Bank of India 24.89